 Have you heard of Roatán, Honduras?
+Have you ever considered a Roatán vacation?
 I hadn’t until my husband suggested we go there for a family scuba diving/snorkeling trip.

 Usually, we head to Mammoth to ski for winter break, but this year we wanted to spend a week in tropical, sunny weather.
 It was between Belize (my choice) and Roatán, Honduras (my husband’s).
 Naturally, we started with Belize (you know what they say, “happy wife, happy life!”).

-Although I’ve heard great things about Belize, it seems to have been built up for tourism to a state of high priced hotels and tour companies.
+Although I’ve heard great things about Belize, I was surprised at the prices.
+Its tourism sector involves a lot of high priced hotels and tour companies.
 It’s necessary to plan for Belize at least six months in advance if you’re looking to go during peak times.
-Since we started planning in October, the hotels were already booked.
+Since we started planning in October, Belize hotels were already booked.

 So we shifted our focus to Roatán.

 I was apprehensive about planning a trip because I read Honduras has one of the highest murder rates in the world.
 But after some research, I learned that the crime is in mainland Honduras and not the islands.

 Roatán is the biggest of Honduras’ three Bay Islands, 40 miles off the coast.
 It is a small, skinny island, about 45 miles long and five wide.

 When I learned Roatán lies in the Caribbean by the second largest barrier reef in the world after Australia’s Great Barrier Reef, I was excited.
 I visited the Great Barrier Reef in my 20’s, and it is one of the most beautiful places I’ve seen.

 There is so much I can say about our vacation in Roatán, but rather than make this a post about our itinerary, I will focus on the Pros and Cons of the island.

 I find when I research travel, it’s tough to get objective views.
 I usually scour Trip Advisor reviews.
 But even then, I find once I see things for myself, the information is skewed.